phogroup/phogroup.github.io/nsf/hai_year5_TAEN.md

 We applied *nAE* (naive data-driven autoencoder) and *TAEN* to the Navier-Stokes equation problem, training with one sample.
 Over 500 test samples, *TAEN* achieved a 25.68% inverse relative error, comparable to 22.71% by Tikhonov regularization, while *nAE* yielded 104%.
 Forward relative errors were 560% for *nAE* and 0.2% for *TAEN*.

-The three subfigures on the first row of <span style="color:blue">Figure 2</span> shows ground truth vorticity at $T = 10s$, initial vorticity, and Tikhonov solution for initial vorticity via PDE-constrained optimization.
+The three subfigures on the first row of <span style="color:blue">Figure 2</span> shows ground truth vorticity at $$T = 10s$$, initial vorticity, and Tikhonov solution for initial vorticity via PDE-constrained optimization.
 The second row shows final time vorticity from *TAEN*, *TAEN* initial vorticity, and *nAE* vorticity. *TAEN* and *nAE* provide real-time solutions, ~1,240 times faster for forward Navier-Stokes and ~25,000 times faster for inferring initial vorticity from final time observations (black dots).

 ![image](/assets/figures/hainguyen/year5/TAEN_2.png)
 <div   align                                       = "left">